Andres9890/iagitbetter/README.md

 ### Release Support

-For providers that support releases (GitHub, GitLab, Codeberg, Gitea, Gitee, Gogs, SourceForge), iagitbetter can:
+For providers that support releases (GitHub, GitLab, Gitea, etc), iagitbetter can:
 - Download the latest release or all releases
 - Include release assets and attachments
 - Download source code archives (zip/tar.gz)